mkaz.blog

 Psst, don't tell the purists, but if you set mouse=a you can use your mouse to highlight things too.

 VISUAL mode is pretty powerful, I use it frequently since it provides feedback seeing what is selected, and then unselected after the action.
+I find the feedback useful, particularly when copying.

 VISUAL mode example